(reference_desing documentation here)

 /* Set the task priority equal to the task index plus one */

-/* Set the period and deadline equal to the task index plus one in seconds */
+/* Set the period equal to the task index plus one in seconds */

 /* Start execution of task with an offset equal to five seconds */